 Collective or Individual Gomel

 Question: Our family has just returned from a holiday abroad.
 Should each of us bench gomel individually, or can one person recite it on behalf of everyone?
-Answer: The Shulchan Aruch (OC 219:5) explains that if one person recites beracha of hagomel , others who hear it can fulfil their obligation through listening, even if they do not respond ‘ amen.’
-However, this only applies if the person reciting the beracha intends to fulfil the obligation on behalf of those listening, and the listeners intend to fulfil their obligation in this way.
-The Shulchan Aruch Harav (OC 167:18) states that it is generally preferable for one person to recite the beracha on behalf of others, rather than everyone reciting it individually, in keeping with the principle of berov am hadras melech , that mitzvos are more glorified when performed with greater communal participation (Berachos 53a; Yoma 70a; Megilla 27b, et al.).
-However, when it comes to berachos before eating, it is customary for e...
+Answer: The Shulchan Aruch (OC 219:5) rules that if one person recites the beracha of hagomel , others who hear it may fulfil their obligation through listening, even without responding amen.
+This applies only if the one reciting the beracha intends to discharge the obligation of those listening, and the listeners likewise intend to fulfil their obligation in this manner.
+The Shulchan Aruch Harav (OC 167:18) writes that, in general, it is preferable for one person to recite a beracha on behalf of others, rather than each individual reciting it separately.
+This follows the principle of berov am hadras Melech , that mitzvos are enhanced when performed with greater communal participation (see Berachos 53a; Yoma 70a; Megilla 27b).
+An exception is made for berachos before eating, where the widespread practice is for each per...